 The Compensation and Organization Committee, which is referred to in this section of the proxy statement as the Compensation Committee, has designed our compensation structure to attract, motivate, reward and retain high-performing executives.
 The goal is to align pay with Cliffs' performance in the short-term through compensation based on measures of financial performance and operational and strategic excellence, and over the long-term through stock-based incentives.
-Cliffs' compensation philosophy is to place a significant portion of compensation at risk based on Cliffs' performance, thereby increasing this portion of compensation at risk based on at risk based on the shareholder solution of the individual, consistent with market practices.
-Cliffs also seeks to balance this performance focus with sufficient retention incentives and a focus on controllable results to limit the risk of losing key executives during periods of unfavorable industry conditions, all in a manner that the Compensation Committee, in its judgment, considers balanced between the interests of the executives and the shareholders given the potential volatility of business results in the mining industry.
+Cliffs' compensation philosophy is to place a significant portion of compensation at risk based on Cliffs' performance, thereby increasing this performance focus with sufficient retention incentives and a focus on controllable results to limit the risk of losing key executives during periods of unfavorable industry conditions, all in a manner that the Compensation Committee, in its judgment, considers balanced between the interests of the executives and the shareholders given the potential volatility of business results in the mining industry.